sptankard/csvdove/README.md

-as it is, and investing in revamping their website infrastructure is off the table…) At the end of every month, they export the data from these e-commerce plugins to combine it, sort it, and import portions of it into a general-purpose database (their donor database; their general records).
+as it is, and investing in revamping their website infrastructure is off the table…) At the end of every month, they export the data from these e-commerce plugins to combine it, sort it, and import portions of it into a general-purpose database.
 This is a long, monotonous, error-prone process.

 csvdove can help with this.
 Someone at the non-profit can create a "schema" file describing the data that each e-commerce plugin exports,